Alabama fan who poisoned Auburn trees a no-show for court hearing

 Walker gave prosecutors a month to review a letter from Updyke's doctor saying he isn't well enough to travel to court.

-COURT DOCUMENTS: AUBURN TREE POISONER HARVEY UPDYKE HAS PAID $99 TOWARD SIX-FIGURE RESTITUTIO
+COURT DOCUMENTS: AUBURN TREE POISONER HARVEY UPDYKE HAS PAID $99 TOWARD SIX-FIGURE RESTITUTION

 The letter said Updyke suffered from several ailments, including coronary disease, congestive heart failure, diabetes, strokes and depression.